 I would think thrips were gone for good, pat myself on the back for a plant mama job well done and then, a month later, notice another leaf showing the tell tale sign of thrip damage.
 Here are a few pics that illustrate these signs to help you identify these little, highly destructive bugs:

 See the tiny white bugs?
 Those are thrips in their larval stage.
 Dang it.

 Example of past leaf damage on my monstera.

 Sometimes you’ll even see the tiny larva walking around that damaged area and occasionally you will see the adults.
 Some adults have wings which make them even more destructive as they can travel.
 I’ve noticed they prefer to set up homes in my monstera, avocado, philodendron, and alocasia more than any other houseplant.

 Here is a visual of the one type (there are thousands) of thrip and it’s life cycle.
 Hope this helps you imagine the pest you’re up against.
 (Image curtesy of HortiNews)

 Ok, now that you've confirmed your plant has thrips, take a deep breath.
 It's ok, it happens to us all.
-You're going to need a fair amount of patience too, because this is not an overnight fix.
+You're going to need a fair amount of patience because this is not an overnight fix.
 It can take a few months to fully rid your plants of thrips, but it is possible.
-So let's get into it!

 Ok, your very first step is to cut off all super damaged leaves and throw them away (do not compost).
-Then, quarantine all plants with thrips and be sure to check all other plants for signs of thrips before beginning treatment so you don't have to do it all over!
+Then, quarantine all plants with thrips and be sure to check all other plants for signs of thrips.
+I do recommend giving all the plants in the room a Sacred Leaf Shower, just in case!